imjasonmiller/jasonmiller_zola/content/_index.md

 +++
-title = "Work"
+title = "Some title"
-date = "2015-08-0"
-description = "Work of Jason Miller, an interactive developer from The Netherlands."
+description = "Work and blog of Jason Miller"
 +++